enriicola/Linked-adm-In/README.md

 Consistency and Availability

 Eventual consistency is sufficient for updates to non-critical attributes, such as adding new benefits or updating a company’s market value.
 These changes are not immediately critical for most queries.
-For core operations (e.g., adding new jobs or companies), ensuring consistency is more critical, as incomplete or incorrect relationships (e.g. a job missing its associated company) could affect query accuracy.
+However, for other operations like adding new jobs or companies ensuring consistency is more critical, as incomplete or incorrect relationships (e.g. a job missing its associated company) could affect query accuracy.
-However, having high availability clearly is the most important goal to reach, particularly for supporting real-time data retrieval and queries.
+Also, having high availability clearly is the most important goal to reach, particularly for supporting fast real-time data retrieval and queries (we want to enable people to find jobs!)

 Performance